-I fell hard and fast for this erudite, madcap, astonishingly inventive book.
+I fell hard for this erudite, madcap, astonishingly inventive book.
 A bookseller in Barcelona pressed it into my hands in February 2016, a few months after it was released by Editorial Minúscula.
 “If you want to read something that says this much”—he opened his arms wide—“then this is the book for you.”
 He couldn’t have put it better: Los palimpsestos’s slight dimensions belie how exceptional and ambitious it is.

 Polish writer Aleksandra Lun wrote this novella, her debut, in Spanish after living 10 years in Spain.
 It tells the story of Przęśnicki, an Eastern-European immigrant writer who, having neglected to write his first novel in his mother tongue, is committed to a psychiatric hospital to undergo “Bartlebian linguistic reintegration therapy.”
 Within the walls of the asylum, he meets other patients likewise afflicted with foreign writer syndrome, including Samuel Beckett, Emil Cioran, and Joseph Conrad.